mesosphere/dcos-kubernetes-quickstart/docs/existing_cluster.md

 If you already have a DC/OS 1.11+ cluster, Kubernetes is publicly available in the Catalog.

-Before proceeding, please ensure your cluster satisfies the minimum [resource requirements](https://docs.mesosphere.com/service-docs/kubernetes/1.1.1-1.10.4/install/#prerequisites/)
+Before proceeding, make sure your cluster fulfils the [Kubernetes package default requirements](https://docs.mesosphere.com/service-docs/kubernetes/1.1.1-1.10.4/install/#prerequisites/).

 Then, install is as easy as: